An innovator’s perspective on the Trumpocalypse

 This “move fast and break things” thing?
 You’re not doing it.

 I know that past the tenuous irritation that you’ll have by reading this, you can probably only agree with me.
 Because it’s THAT easy to understand.
 Whenever you take two minutes to pause and think about innovation, you get it.
-You don’t need coaches, mentors or consultants to drive that point again and again.
+You don’t need coaches, mentors, or consultants to drive that point again and again.

-That kind of innovation which will change a market (any market) is not sparked by reasoning and being smart.
-It’s a compulsion, an unease that you feel on a daily basis because you have a smartphone and can not find a taxi in a capital city at peak hour, because we still have banks only open from 9 to 5 and closed on weekends, because your car destroys 20% of your annual buying power, or whatever is that you don’t accept anymore while it is business as usual for the rest of the world.
+That kind of innovation that will change a market (any market) is not sparked by reasoning and being smart.
+It’s a compulsion, an unease that you feel on a daily basis because you have a smartphone and can not find a taxi in a capital city at peak hour because we still have banks only open from 9 to 5 and closed on weekends, because your car destroys 20% of your annual buying power, or whatever is that you don’t accept anymore while it is business as usual for the rest of the world.

 It’s been a cocktail of grueling fights, borderline psychopathic determination, and oh-so-many rules broken, met with self-righteous blindness of opinion leaders and general utter disbelief.
 You might deeply despise what just happen (I know I do), but if you’re remotely serious about innovating anything, there is a responsibility to learn from that and use it to bring some good in a market somewhere.